alex4108/StreamMachine/README.md

 * Cross-Site cookies are forbidden by default in the browser.
 This prevents the chat widget from loading.
 * Video player may "bounce" in the browser.
 This can be resolved by zooming out
+* There is an ~10 second delay between frames coming in to node-media-server and frames being retrieved by viewers.

 # Support